richard9106/Project-5/Readme.md

   ### Media
   * The Iron Haven Fitness logo was custom-designed for this project.
-  * 24/7 icon created in Canva Pro.
+  * Logo icon created in Canva Pro.
-  * Vehicle pics - Royalty free from Canva Pro and Unsplash
-  * Profile pics - Royalty free from Unsplash
+  * images from pexel
-  * Van pics - Royalty free from Canva Pro and Unsplash
   * Icons - font awesome.

   * [Back to Contents](#contents)